cugamer/recipe_box/README.md

 7. Run "rails server" to get things running.
 On Cloud9 run "rails s -b $IP -p $PORT"
 8. Open your browser and navigate to "http://localhost:3000"  There you should see the page.
-If you are running this on Cloud9 the URL will be different, the terminal will show you the correct URL
+If you are running this on Cloud9 the URL will be different, the terminal will show you the correct URL.
 9. When you're done, simply hit ctrl/cmd + c to quit the server.

 Components used